jjbernal/spritehut/doc/spec/spritehut-spec.md

 <small>*Current state of the critter*</small>

 **Notes on current implementation:**
-* Color picker widget just wastes space for now.
-It has to go away.
+* -- Color picker widget just wastes space for now.
+It has to go away --.
 * Needs a good, custom palette widget.

 #### Open Issues